 Reverse polarity connection is likely to damage the DC input circuitry.
-The internal fuse(s) should be replaced with the same size of fuse(s) used in the unit.
+The internal fuse(s) should be replaced with the correct size of fuse shown under specifications.
 If the unit does not work after replacing the fuse(s), it has been permanently damaged and will require repair / replacement (Please read Section 11 - "Troubleshooting Guide" for more details).